bmay51213/bmay51213.github.io/_posts/2020-01-28-dataexploration.md

 Coronary artery disease is one of the most common causes of death for both men and women.
 As people age, the incidence of coronary artery disease increases.
 Thus, it is important to be able to predict the incidence of heart disease.

-This dataset is from the UCI database describing baseline demographic characteristics and heart-related testing data.
+This dataset is from the UCI Machine Learning Repository describing baseline demographic characteristics and heart-related testing data.
 The goal was to predict with the variables supplied whether or not heart disease was identified clinically.

 __Dataset URL:__